AgicCloud/Demo.Aks.Performance/README.md

 ![fork](https://user-images.githubusercontent.com/60384226/166690858-8a6bb4d6-198c-4e6e-931b-6dc0148c181c.png)

 ## Prerequisites
-- Access your azure subscription with "administrative credentials".
+- The Azure AD user to be used in this project must be a subscription owner.
 - A Container Registry with an image.
 If you don't have a container registry with an image check the file **README-createImageForTest.md** (in the repository).

 # Installation